click on the menu below to navigate this site

 Thursday, September 11, 2008: Big Bend National Park

-A well deserved glass after landing.
+A well-earned glass of wine after landing.

 The Rio Grande bursting its banks.